-HOTHC providers may deny or reject referrals from the Coordinated Entry System, although service denials should be infrequent and must be documented in HMIS.
-When a provider agency declines to accept a referred prioritized household into its project, the agency must notify the CE Committee of the denial and the reason for the denial within 3 business days of making the refusal.
+HOTHC providers may deny or reject referrals from the Heart to Home Coordinated Entry System, although service denials should be infrequent and must be documented in HMIS.
+When a provider agency declines to accept a referred prioritized household into its project, the agency must notify the Heart to Home Coordinated Entry Committee of the denial and the reason for the denial within 3 business days of making the refusal.
 The specific allowable criteria for denying a referral shall be published by each project and be reviewed and updated annually or as they change, whichever happens first.
 All participating projects shall provide the reason for service denial, what alternative resources were made available to the participant, and may be subject to a limit on the number of service denials.